citp/privacy-policy-historical/k/ki/kin/kingoapp.com.md

-> *The following text is extracted and transformed from the kingoapp.com privacy policy that was archived on 2014-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140607223355id_/http%3A//www.kingoapp.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kingoapp.com privacy policy that was archived on 2014-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141225233514id_/http%3A//www.kingoapp.com/privacy.htm) for the most accurate reproduction.*

-# Privacy Policy – Policies & Principles – Kingo
+# Privacy Policy | Kingo Android Root

 ## Your Privacy is Protected